Join CTO Moataz Soliman as he explores the potential impact poor performance can have on your bottom line. 👉 Register Today

 Bug Reporting Tips For Developers

-Most good beta tests involve a tool like Instabug that automates these reports and makes it easier for testers to communicate with developers and provide feedback, while an in-app feedback tool for live apps offers an intuitive channel for end users to report issues.
-A bug tracking SDK would capture all the technical details you need automatically without extra time or effort from you or your testers or users, and without losing any precious data.
+Most good beta tests involve a tool like Instabug's Bug Reporting that automates these reports and makes it easier for testers to communicate with developers and provide feedback, while an in-app feedback tool for live apps offers an intuitive channel for end users to report issues.
+A bug reporting tool captures all the technical details you need automatically without extra time or effort from you or your testers or users, and without losing any precious data.

 Learn more: